linnalab/qclus/README.md

 | AAACGAATCCACAGGC     | 0.794653           |

-#### Case 1: You have the unspliced values already

-Great!
-Move directly to the [qclus_tutorial.ipynb notebook](https://github.com/linnalab/qclus/blob/main/tutorials/qclus_tutorial.ipynb) .

-#### Case 2: You don't have the unspliced values, but you have run [Velocyto](https://velocyto.org/) on your data and have the .loom file
+### How to get the fraction of unspliced reads for each droplet

+Note: If you have these values already you can skip this step.

+#### Option 1: From FASTQ processing

+Many raw data processing methods, such as [alevin-fry](https://alevin-fry.readthedocs.io/en/latest/) and [STARsolo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md) output splicing information automatically.
+They calculate spliced, unspliced, and ambiguous counts per cell per gene, from which you can easily calculate the total fraction for each droplet.

+#### Option 2: From [Velocyto](https://velocyto.org/) output (.loom file)

-We have a tutorial for you!
+If you have previously run Velocyto for your data, we have a tutorial for you!
 Move to the [splicing_from_loompy.ipynb notebook](https://github.com/linnalab/qclus/blob/main/tutorials/splicing_from_loompy.ipynb), which will show you how to get the unspliced values from the .loom file.

-#### Case 3: You don't have the unspliced values, and you haven't run Velocyto on your data
+#### Option 3: From 10X BAM files

-Not a problem!
-We have implemented our own method for calculating unspliced fraction directly from your 10X bam files!
+If you do not have the necessary values from the methods above, we have implemented our own method for calculating unspliced fraction directly from your 10X bam files!
 Move to the [splicing_from_bam.ipynb notebook](https://github.com/linnalab/qclus/blob/main/tutorials/splicing_from_bam.ipynb), which will show you how to get the unspliced values from the bam files.

+### Running QClus

+From here it is a simple matter of running the `run_qclus` function:

+This will execute QClus with the same settings as in the original publication.
+For the exact parameters that can be modified to suit your needs, please see the `run_qclus` [documentation](https://github.com/linnalab/qclus/blob/main/qclus/qclus.py).

+We provide also provide a [tutorial notebook](https://github.com/linnalab/qclus/blob/main/tutorials/qclus_tutorial.ipynb) which shows how to run QClus as part of a simple Scanpy workflow and how to evaluate the results.

 ## How to cite